PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 ## 2) Next steps: XXXXXXXXXXX
 In the next self-study/data-lab day we are going to XXXXXXXXXX.
 After which we will creater component YYYYYYYYY for our data-lab project.

+## 4) Assessment
+The student creates a Conference Poster based on case studies and examples introduced online and in-class; the focus is on all stages of the data science process (formulating the problem; selecting the data and exploratory data analyses technique(s); interpretation of descriptive data; reporting and visualizing the data) from an elementary level with specific emphasis on data visualisation as a means for understanding the data .
+Propose next steps: an analysis to run on the data.

+More information on the assessment can be found in the [creative brief](/docs/Study%Content/DataScience/DS1_IntroductionToDataScience/Assessment/2021-22%ADS&AI%Project%Brief%Block%A.pdf) (page 7 to 11) and in the [poster template](/docs/Study%Content/DataScience/DS1_IntroductionToDataScience/Assessment/DS1-AssesmentPoster_Template.pptx).

 ## Further reading & other relevant information:
 1. [Content](LINK): DESCRIPTION OF WHAT THIS IS, WHY IT IS RELEVANT AND FOR WHO